rgknp/AIDayLabs/lab02.4-testing_bots/0_README.md

 This lab starts from the assumption that you have built and published the bot from `lab02.2-building_bots`.
 It is recommended that you do that lab in order to be successful in the ones that follow.
 If you have not, reading carefully through all the exercises and looking at some of the code or using it in your own applications may be sufficient, depending on your needs.
 We'll also assume that you've completed `lab02.3-logging_chat_conversations`, but you should be able to complete the labs without completing the logging labs.

 #### Have access to Azure
 You will need to have access to portal and be able to create resources on Azure.
-We will not be providing Azure passes for this workshop.

 ## Introduction
 Writing code using Microsoft Bot Framework is fun and exciting.
 But before rushing to code bots that can make tea and send spaceships to Mars, you need to think about testing your code.
 This workshop demonstrates how you can: